 This Regulation shall enter into force on the day following that of its publication in the Official Journal of the European Union.

 This Regulation shall be binding in its entirety and directly applicable in all Member States.

-Done at Brussels,
+Done at Brussels, 15 July 2020.

-For the European Parliament The President
+For the European Parliament

+The President

-For the Council The President
+The President

+D. M. SASSOLI

+J. KLOECKNER